 This combo of Wii U eShop titles NES Remix and NES Remix 2 might not have set the world alight, but it was a fun little retro-flavoured package that we wouldn't mind seeing resurrected.
 With a large selection of NES games available to play on the console via the Nintendo Switch Online subscription, it seems less likely we'll see the likes of NES Remix Pack again, but stranger things have happened.

 Switch Port Probability: 3/10 - Unlikely.

 Color Splash wasn't everyone's cup of tea, but it was a good-looking, workmanlike entry in a beloved series and an encore on Switch might have made more sense were it not for a certain recent announcement...

-Switch Port Probability: 3.62/10 - At the start of May we might have said 50/50, but given the brand new entry in the Paper Mario series that's coming soon to Switch, it's less likely we'll be seeing the Wii U entry return.
+Switch Port Probability: 2.62/10 - Before the announcement and quick arrival of Paper Mario: The Origami King, we might have given this a 50/50 chance.
+Now, though, it's far less likely we'll be seeing the Wii U entry return.

 Mario's dinosaur pal has already charmed Switch owners with Yoshi's Crafted World, and although it's arguable that these material platformers are starting to lose their sheen, dyed-in-the-wool fans surely wouldn't be opposed to having a Yoshi's Woolly World Switch port, if only for another opportunity to crack out those adorable Yarn Yoshi amiibo again.